rlberry-py/rlberry/docs/basics/evaluate_agent.rst

-Now we can use the :meth:`optimize_hyperparams` method of :class:`~rlberry.stats.agent_stats.AgentStats` to find good parameters for our agent:
+Now we can use the :meth:`optimize_hyperparams` method of :class:`~rlberry.manager.agent_manager.AgentManager` to find good parameters for our agent:

 .. code-block:: python